 What if you desire a material similar to scuba fabric, but which is not so heavy and more appropriate for a summer dress?

 Scuba crepe is similar to regular scuba fabric, but is much lighter than the standard version.
 This fabric is similar to a traditional lycra fabric, though it has a crepe textured finish.

 Other fabrics with spandex or polyester content in their mixes, or other double-knit fabrics, will have similar traits to scuba fabric.

 Ponte is another double knit fabric with similar qualities to scuba knit, though while scuba fabric usually contains polyester and lycra, ponte consists of a blend of lycra, polyester, nylon, and rayon.

 This video shows some more information on how to sew with neoprene.

 Where to Find Scuba Fabric Patterns Online

 Do you want to make a scuba fabric dress, shirt, skirt, or jacket, but aren’t sure how to start?
-Don’t be afraid to pick the brains of other members of the national sewing community for help!
+Don’t be afraid to pick the brains of other members of the sewing community for help!

 What’s your favorite way to use scuba fabric?